Immaculate Conception Parish Church (Dasmariñas): Spanish Revolution

 During the Philippine Revolution, gobernadorcillo Don Placido Campos and his secretary Francisco Barzaga led the uprising against the Spaniards which eventually freed their town in 1896.
 The Spaniards tried to recapture Perez Dasmariñas from the revolutionaries.
 On February 25, 1897, Filipino revolutionaries took refuge in the convent that was later set on fire by the Spaniards.
 These men were shot as they emerged from the church.
 Others had shut themselves up in the church.
 With the church surrounded, the mountain artillery was brought out into position and from a distance of 35 m, the strong doors of the church were bombarded and the troops went in through the breach.
 Many died in the sanctuary.
 The event was known as the Battle of Perez Dasmariñas.
 During the battle, the Spaniards burned all structures in the town proper except the Catholic Church which was later used as a garrison.

 Japanese Occupation

-After a similar event in the church of Imus a day before, several men of the town who were also suspected of being members of guerrilla forces were detained by Japanese soldiers inside the church on December 17, 1944.
-Many residents were killed or executed during the Japanese occupation.
+On December 17, 1944, following a similar incident in the nearby town of Imus the previous day, Japanese forces detained several men in Dasmariñas who were suspected of being members of the guerrilla units under Col. Estanislao M. Carungcong of the 4th Infantry Regiment, Fil‑American Cavite Guerrilla Forces (FACGF).
+The Immaculate Conception Parish Church was converted into a temporary garrison, and the town underwent a zonification operation conducted by the Kempeitai, the Japanese military police, with assistance from local Sakdalista and Makapili collaborators.